Arizona Disorderly Conduct Cases

 In reviewing a charge for disorderly conduct one of the first issues to determined is what is the conduct that is “unreasonable” or determine what is the “seriously disruptive” behavior.
 An argument might be made that conduct in one context is not unreasonable in another situation that fits the circumstance in the case.

-The Government and the prosecutor also has to prove that the defendant intentionally “disturb(ed) the peace or quiet of a neighborhood, family, or person”.
+The Government and the prosecutor also have to prove that the defendant intentionally “disturb(ed) the peace or quiet of a neighborhood, family, or person”.
 You cannot be convicted for recklessly disturbing the peace or for negligently disturbing the peace.
 The prosecutor must prove an intentional act before a suspect can be held criminally liable.

 Another key point to keep in mind is that all defenses available to criminal offenses such as assault or still applicable.
-It is a legal defense to disorderly conduct if you are acting in self defense or justification if someone has placed you in immediate apprehension of harm.
+It is a legal defense to disorderly conduct if you are acting in self-defense or justification if someone has placed you in immediate apprehension of harm.